DefinitionThis section has been translated automatically.

 Note(s)This section has been translated automatically.

-Current data on the incidence of allergic diseases in children show 12-month prevalence data for allergic rhinitis of 9.1%, atopic eczema of 6.0% and bronchial asthma of 4.1% (Worm M et al. ).
+Recent data on the frequency of allergic diseases in children show 12-month prevalence data for allergic rhinitis of 9.1%, atopic eczema of 6.0%, and bronchial asthma of 4.1% (Worm M et al).

 LiteratureThis section has been translated automatically.

 - Claßen A et al. (2018) The frequency of specific contact allergies is reduced in patients with

 - Davies EE et al (2007) Para-phenylenediamine allergy from a henna tattoo.
 Arch Dis Child 92: 243

 - Flint MS et al (2003) Differential regulation of sensitizer-induced inflammation and immunity by acute restraint stress in allergic contact dermatitis.
 J Neuroimmunol 140: 28-40